Decodable Reading Passages in 1st Grade

 Apply the New Phonics Learning

 The back cover of the booklet provides a great opportunity for students to apply their new learning!
 Students write words that contain the learned phonics pattern.
 Children should be able to write the words without looking back in the passage.
-This page is a great for you to assess your students understanding of the learned skill.
+This page is a great way for you to assess your students understanding of the learned skill.

 Learn More about the Decodable Readers